evanshortiss/rhte-2019-hackathon-on-rhmi-iot-data-generator/README.md

 Similarly, junctions are assigned a weight on initialisation to simulate the idea that some intersections are busier than others.

+### Transports

+Data can be written to the following:

+* Kafka Topics
+* PostgreSQL Tables
+* stdout (default)

+Configure this by setting a `TRANSPORT_MODE` environment variable.

 ## Requirements

 * Node.js 10+
 * Docker 18+

+## Configuration

+* `TRANSPORT_MODE` - Set to "kafka", "psql", or "console"
+* `PG_CONNECTION_STRING` - If `TRANSPORT_MODE` is set to "psql" this will be
+used to connect to PostgreSQL.
+Defaults to "postgresql://rhte-admin:changethistosomethingelse@postgresql.city-of-losangeles.svc:5432/city-info"

 ## Run Locally with Node.js